WA6YDQ/rd/README.md

-As of 21 March 2018 it is working but not complete. rd is meant to run on a raspberry pi 0 with some control buttons, but there is no reason is can't run on any box that mpg123 runs on.
+As of 21 March 2018 it is working but not complete. rd is meant to run on a raspberry pi 0 with some control buttons, but there is no reason it can't run on any box that mpg123 runs on.

 Using the program:
-start it: ./rd
+start it:

+./rd

-It will create 2 fifo's in /tmp: mpgfifo and mpgout Then start mpg123: mpg123 --fifo /tmp/mpgfifo -R abcd >> /tmp/mpgout
+It will create 2 fifo's in /tmp: mpgfifo and mpgout Then start mpg123:

+mpg123 --fifo /tmp/mpgfifo -R abcd >> /tmp/mpgout

 rd now waits for input from mpg123.
 This is from the comments in rd.c: